ec-jrc/pyg2p/README.md

 #### CDD
 It's the Correlation Distance Decay (CDD) modified implementation of the Angular Distance Weighted algorithm, with scipy.kd_tree using 11 neighbours.
 It needs a map of CDD values for each point, to be specified in the field @cdd_map
-@cdd_mode can be one of the following values: "Hofstra", "NewEtAl" or "MixHofstraShepard" In case of mode "MixHofstraShepard", @cdd_options allows to customize the parameters of Hofstra and Shepard algorithm.
+@cdd_mode can be one of the following values: "Hofstra", "NewEtAl" or "MixHofstraShepard" In case of mode "MixHofstraShepard", @cdd_options allows to customize the parameters of Hofstra and Shepard algorithm ("weights_mode": can be "All" or "OnlyTOP10" to take 10 higher values only in the interpolation of each point).
 If @use_broadcasting is set to true, computations will run in full broadcasting mode but requires more memory

 ```json